 - If you want solid-colored marshmallows, you can add some food coloring and give them a final spin in the mixer.
 If you want marbled marshmallows, add a few drops of food coloring to your pan, pour in half of the mixture and give it a swirl until you get the marbling you want.
 Add the remaining half of the mixture, top with a few more drops of food color and swirl it in.

 - Pour the marshmallows into your prepared pan and let it sit overnight ~ at least 8-12 hours.
 It was a busy weekend in our house, so I waited about 20 hours before moving on to the next step.

-- Mix your powered sugar and corn starch together in your sifter.
-Sift a generous layer over the top of your marshmallows and onto a cutting board.
-Remove your marshmallows from the pan, and you should be able to peel the parchment paper right off (setting the slab of mallow down on the powdered cutting board).
+- Mix the powered sugar and corn starch together in your sifter.
+Sift a generous layer over the top of the marshmallows and onto a cutting board.
+Remove the marshmallows from the pan, and you should be able to peel the parchment paper right off (setting the slab of mallow down on the powdered cutting board).

 - Time to cut!
 Dip your sharp knife into the powered sugar mixture, and cut your marshmallows.
 For the cleanest cut, press straight down, and do not using a sawing motion.
 I found that the marshmallows cut very easily, and during each cut while my knife was still in the marshmallows, I would add some of the powered sugar to the cut to minimize any chance that the two pieces would stick together as I pulled the knife out (I never had a problem with this.
 I’m not sure if it was due to the powered sugar or if it wouldn’t be a problem anyway).